danodus/mdsynth/README.txt

 4.2 Phase Modulation
 ====================

-The formula is the following: y(t) = modulated_gain * sin(m(t) + 2*pi*freq_carrier*t)
+The formula is the following: y(t) = modulated_gain * sin(m(t) + 2*pi*octave_carrier*freq*t)
-where m(t) = message_gain * sin(2*pi*freq_message*t)
+where m(t) = message_gain * sin(2*pi*octave_message*freq*t)

 4.3 Monophonic Pitch Stack
 ==========================

 The synthesizer has currently only a single voice, but we need to keep track of all notes being held in order to always play the latest held note, if any.
 In order to achieve this, a stack is used, the tip of the stack being the currently played pitch.
 When a note is release, the corresponding entry is removed from the stack.
-The first element of the stack is has a pitch of zero (quiet).
+The first element of the stack has a pitch of zero (quiet).

 4.4 Gain Calculation without Multiplications
 ============================================